After The First Week: Settling into the School Year

 1. Consistency is Key: Maintain a consistent daily routine, including regular sleep and meal times.
 Consistency provides comfort and security for your child during this time of change.

-2. Arriving on Time: While our work cycle is child-led time during which students get to follow their interests and their own work flow, it is still important to be on time to honor that time for your child.
-Oftentimes, children who come in late might feel like they’ve missed out on getting to try new works, being able to fully immerse themselves into a certain activity, or they might feel disoriented coming into an already bustling classroom.
+2. Arriving on Time: Our work cycle is child-led, allowing students to follow their interests and own workflow.
+It is still important to be on time to honor that time for your child.
+Oftentimes, children who come in late might feel like they’ve missed out on getting to try new works, being able to fully immerse themselves in a particular activity, or they might feel disoriented coming into an already bustling classroom.
 We hold work time sacred at wBees because we know how important it is for children to dedicate their attention to the things that intrigue and interest them.
 It’s a moment for their curiosity to take the lead and for them to explore at their own pace.
-Of course, we totally understand life gets in the way and hard mornings can get the most of us, but we appreciate all the efforts you make to have your child arrive to school on time.
+Of course, we totally understand life gets in the way and hard mornings can get the best of us, but we appreciate all the efforts you make to have your child arrive at school on time.

 4. Create a Visual Schedule: Use a visual schedule at home to help your child understand and anticipate daily activities, including school.
-This is especially helpful for children who’s routine might change from day to day.
+This is especially helpful for children whose routine might change from day to day (students with part-time schedules).
 This can reduce uncertainty and help them feel more in control.

 Building a Strong Connection

-1. Connect with teachers: Our first conferences are just the very first touch point for this wonderful partnership.
-Your child’s teachers are always available to answer questions, expand on what happened throughout the day, and to give you insights into their child’s world at wBees.
+1. Connect with teachers: Our first conferences are just the first touchpoint for this wonderful partnership.
+Your child’s teachers are always available to answer questions, expand on what happened throughout the day, and give you insights into their child’s world at wBees.
 This partnership between home and school is invaluable.

 2. Feel confident that we’re here for you!
-Whether it be a simple question you’re having seconds thoughts about or a bigger concern you’d like to share, I (Victoria) and your teaming team are here to partner and share in this journey together.
+Whether it be a simple question you’re having second thoughts about or a bigger concern you’d like to share, I (Victoria) and your team are here to partner and share in this journey together.

 Book Suggestions